Appliance Pick Pack System Overview

 Some observations and learnings

-• Terminology and the new process will need to be trained on since they aren’t used to this system.
+• The new process and terminology will need to be trained on since they aren’t used to this system.

 • They were able to complete every task successfully.

-Currently, there are 2 FSL’s in the US that are currently using the new FSL Major appliances pick pack system.
-There were some technical challenges that extended the launch date.
-The long term plan is to launch them in all the FSL’s in the US.
+Currently, there are 4 FSLs in the US that are using the new FSL Major Appliances pick pack system.
+The long term plan is to launch them in all the FSLs across the US.

-Overall the feedback was very positive as this system helps the FSL operators organize and track their parts & shipments better, so there is less time used to locate things and a much less likely chance of losing parts.
+Overall the feedback was very optimistic as this system helps the FSL operators organize and track their parts & shipments efficiently, reducing time needed to locate items and/or the likelihood of losing parts.
 I am planning to go to the Los Angeles FSL as soon as they are using it to see how it’s going and gather feedback!